Skip to content

 • Cancelation works based on a new run pre-empting existing runs.
 What this means is that if your push policy does not result in any runs being triggered, the cancelation will have no effect.

 • Cancelation is best effort and not guaranteed.
-If the run is either picked up by the worker or approved by a human in the meantime then the cancelation itself is canceled.
+If the run is picked up by the worker or approved by a human in the meantime, the cancelation itself is canceled.

-If you would like to customize messages sent back to your VCS when Spacelift runs are ignored, you can do so using the message function within your Push policy.
-Please see the example policy below as a reference for this functionality.
+To customize the messages sent back to your VCS when Spacelift runs are ignored, use the message function within your Push policy.
+See the example policy for reference.

-By default, ignored runs on a stack will return a "skipped" status check event, rather than a fail event.
-If you would like ignored run events to have a failed status check on your VCS, you can do so using the fail function within your Push policy.
-If a fail result is desired, set this value to true.
+By default, ignored runs on a stack will return a skipped status check event, rather than a fail event.
+If you want ignored run events to have a failed status check on your VCS, set the fail function value to true in your Push policy.

 1